esp8266/Arduino/libraries/esp8266/examples/LowPowerDemo/README.md

 The maximum Deep Sleep interval is 71.58 minutes (2^32 -1 microseconds), although the actual interval may be slightly less than that.

-If you need a longer sleep time than 72 minutes, you can pass zero as the time variable to Deep Sleep and it turns off the RTC.
+If you need a longer sleep time than 72 minutes, you can pass zero as the time variable to Deep Sleep and it turns off or disconnects the RTC.
 The only way to wake it at that point is an external RESET; D0 can't do it.
 Both Forced Light Sleep and Deep Sleep(0) are woken by an external signal, so short delays are more efficient with Forced Light Sleep, and longer delays are more energy efficient with Deep Sleep.

 ---